huenique/barter-data-rs/docs/Guide.md

 - **`market.rs`** – Translates subscription requests into exchange-specific market formats and handles instrument identification.
 - **`message.rs`** – Formats incoming WebSocket messages and structures them for the library’s use.
 - **`subscription.rs`** – Manages subscription requests and responses for data streams like tickers or order books.
-- **`ticker.rs`** – Processes and formats ticker data, including prices, volumes, and additional metrics like greeks for options.
 - **`mod.rs`** – Serves as the main entry point, integrating all components and defining the overall structure for the exchange module.

 ## Creating the Exchange Module